 Homecooked Meal in a Turkish Family

-From the quality of the food – we had meat-stuffed aubergine served with traditional meze and lentil soup, accompanied by hot tea – to the friendly and welcoming family, it was a great night to start our trip.
+From the food quality – we had meat-stuffed aubergine served with traditional meze and lentil soup, accompanied by hot tea – to the friendly and welcoming family, it was a great night to start our trip.

 Fish Burgers at Eminonu Square

-Returning from our Bosphorus cruise, we stopped at the Eminonu Square, where we mingled with the locals and gave a try to one of the fish sandwiches served while seated on small chairs and tables.
+Returning from our Bosphorus cruise, we stopped at Eminonu Square, where we mingled with the locals and tried one of the fish sandwiches served while seated on small chairs and tables.

-It was pretty awesome to see the fish being prepared right on the boat.
+It was awesome to see the fish being prepared on the boat.

 We sat on small tables and chairs by the side, baking under the sun and enjoying street food, not from a food truck but from a boat, Istanbul-style.

-The area is very popular with locals, and it is a good place to see families, kids, or even teens hang around, share a yogurt or some food, chatting the day away.
+The area is very popular with locals, and it is a good place to see families, kids, or even teens hang around, sharing a yogurt or some food, and chatting the day away.

 Turkish Food at the Kybele Hotel & Restaurant

-But keep going up and you will arrive at a second outside level, a couple of tables nestled between the houses' walls, where you can enjoy great food and service.
-We had great food, the decor is really nice and the service top notch!
+But keep going up, and you will arrive at a second outside level, a couple of tables nestled between the houses’ walls, where you can enjoy great food and service.
+We had great food, the decor was really nice, and the service top notch!
 Definitely worth adding to your foodie list!

-Make your way at the end of the Hippodrome for a rooftop lunch by the Blue Mosque, for a memorable meal, view and muezzin call to prayer.
+Make your way to the end of the Hippodrome for a rooftop lunch by the Blue Mosque for a memorable meal, view, and muezzin call to prayer.

-Dinner on the Istiklal Caddesi will give plenty to choose among Doner Kebab, local cafes and rooftop restaurants, or to end up the night at one of the local Narguile shops.
+Dinner on the Istiklal Caddesi will give plenty to choose from among Doner Kebab, local cafes, and rooftop restaurants, or to end up the night at one of the local Narguile shops.